CobaltFusion/DebugViewPP/README.md

 - SAIT (search-as-I-type) + token highlighting
 - bookmarks
 - statusbar shows detailed log/view/selection information
-- open saved logs for post-mortum analysis
+- open saved logs for post-mortem analysis
 - commandline version
 - capture stdin piped messages, allows you to connect any kind of logging
 - beep-filter for monitoring without seeing the screen (To hear it make sure a 'Default Beep' sound is defined in Control Panel->Sounds)